sideangleside/sat6-disconnected-operations-guide/sat6-disconnected.md

-## Overview
+## Introduction

-This guide provides guidance as to how a user of Red Hat Satellite 6 can setup a Satellite installation to support a disconnected.
+Welcome to the Red Hat Satellite 6 disconnected operations guide.
+This guide intends to provide guidance on configuration and operations of Red Hat Satellite 6 servers configured in a disconnected environment.

-## Version Support
+### Version Support

-This document has been developed on Satellite 6.3 (Beta).
-It _should_ work with Satellite 6.2 with minor tweaks.
+* Satellite 6.3 - This document was developed on on Satellite 6.3 and 6.3 (beta)
+* Satellite 6.2.13+ - This document has been tested on this version and any tweaks will be identified in the document (TBD)

-## Intended Audience
+### Intended Audience

-You love Satellite and all things Satellite.
+* You love Satellite and all things Satellite
+* You work in an environment with a disconnected Satellite
+* You work in an environment where you want a disconnected Satellite

-## Source Material / Additonal Reading
+### Source Material / Additonal Reading

 This document is meant as a supplement to the existing product docs.
 Content for this guide was sourced from (and inspired by)

-- The Arch guide
+* The Arch guide
-- The install guide
+* The install guide
-- The content management guide
+* The content management guide
-- The ISS Knowledge article
+* The ISS Knowledge article
-- Subscription Manager for the Recovering RHN Addict, part 7
+* Subscription Manager for the Recovering RHN Addict, part 7
-- The Hammer CLI Guide
+* The Hammer CLI Guide

+## Disconnected Operations Methods

 ## What is disconnected?

 In the scope of Red Hat Satellite, **disconnected** refers to any Satellite which cannot reach **cdn.redhat.com**.
-Many Satellites are built disconnected because of a number of reasons, including, but not limited to
+A few of the reasons to build a disconnected satellite are:

-* Organizational policies which do not allow production systems to connect directly to the internet
+* Organizational policies prohibiting systems from accessing the internet
+* Closed internal networks with limited proxy access to the internet
-* Completely Airgapped systems which cannot connect to the internet at all.
+* Completely Airgapped systems which cannot connect to the internet

-This guide will cover how to
+This guide will cover how to:

 * Plan your disconnected environment from an architectural and subscription perspective
 * Installing your first disconnected environment